apache/tvm-rfcs/rfcs/0052-FamilySeer.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-We intergrate our search method into Auto-scheduler, therefore users only need to change some of the parameters to enable our search method.
+We integrate our search method into Auto-scheduler.
+Therefore, users only need to change some of the parameters to enable our search method.

 We use the code below in [Auto-scheduling a Neural Network for NVIDIA GPU](https://tvm.apache.org/docs/how_to/tune_with_autoscheduler/tune_network_cuda.html#begin-tuning) as an example: